Last Updated on

 It wasn’t until the 1970s that vintners discovered what they thought was Pinot Blanc was actually Chardonnay.
 Oops.
 Chardonnay is popular all over Italy and around the world.
 Italy producer crisper, leaner Chardonnays than many other parts of the world.
 They’re not as fruity or oaky because they don’t age in oak barrels well.

-The crisp, light-bodied whites have apple and citrus flavors with notes of honey and mineral characters.
+The crisp, light-bodied whites have apple and citrus flavours with notes of honey and mineral characters.
 They grow in Piedmont and a few other places in northern Italy.

 This variety is fragrant and flavorful.
 It’s grown mainly in the southern region of Campania.
 These wines are medium-bodied and age well for a rich aromatic quality.